Up05/frigg/README.md

 Give the library a value; it will open a window.
 Use the arrow keys to browse the associated memory values.

-Frigg works best on X11 Linux, because there are bugs with GLFW and Wayland(sway).
-Frigg also works on Windows, although it's less polished and afaik can segfault from user data.
-I am too poor to be able to test my software on MacOS.
-You do need OpenGL drivers to run Frigg.

-SOA pointers aren't really suported, they're not hard to implement, I just... kind of... couldn't be bothered...

 Running the demo:
 <img width="1920" height="1020" alt="image" src="https://github.com/user-attachments/assets/f9b5d0d8-9161-4c26-8985-93a202df820d" />